 We may issue rights to our stockholders to purchase shares of our common stock, preferred stock or the other securities described in this prospectus.
 We may offer rights separately or together with one or more additional rights, debt securities, preferred stock, common stock, warrants or purchase contracts, or any combination of those securities in the form of units, as described in the applicable prospectus supplement.
 Each series of rights will be issued under a separate rights agreement to be entered into between us and a bank or trust company, as rights agent.
 The rights agent will act solely as our agent in connection with the certificates relating to the rights of the series of certificates and will not assume any obligation or relationship of agency or trust for or with any holders of rights certificates or beneficial owners of rights.
 The following description sets forth certain general terms and provisions of the rights to which any prospectus supplement may relate.
-The particular terms of the rights to which any prospectus supplement may relate and the extent, if any, to which the general provisions may apply to the rights so offered will be described in the applicable prospectus supplement.
-To the extent that any particular terms of the rights, rights agreement or rights certificates described in a prospectus supplement differ from any of the terms described below, then the terms described below will be deemed to have been superseded by that prospectus supplement.
+The particular terms of the rights to which any prospectus supplement may relate.
+The particular terms of the rights to which any prospectus supplement may relate.
+The particular terms of the rights to which any prospectus supplement may relate.
+The particular terms of the rights to which any prospectus supplement may relate and the extent, if any, to which the general provisions may apply to the rights certificates described in a prospectus supplement differ from any of the terms described below, then the terms described below will be deemed to have been superseded by that prospectus supplement.
 We encourage you to read the applicable rights agreement and rights certificate for additional information before you decide whether to purchase any of our rights.
 We will provide in a prospectus supplement the following terms of the rights being issued:

-- the date of determining the stockholders entitled to the rights distribution; - the aggregate number of shares of common stock, preferred stock or other securities purchasable upon exercise of the rights; - the exercise price; - the aggregate number of rights issued; - · whether the rights are transferrable and the date, if any, on and after which the rights may be separately transferred; - the date on which the right to exercise the rights will commence, and the date on which the right to exercise the rights will expire; - the method by which holders of rights will be entitled to exercise; - the conditions to the completion of the offering, if any; - the withdrawal, termination and cancellation rights, if any; - whether there are any backstop or standby purchaser or purchasers and the terms of their commitment, if any; - whether stockholders are entitled to oversubscription rights, if any; - any applicable material U.S. federal income tax considerations; and - any other terms of the rights, including terms, procedures and limitations relating to the distribution, exchange and exercise of the rights, as applicable.
+- the date of determining the stockholders entitled to the rights distribution; - the aggregate number of shares of common stock, preferred stock or other securities purchasable upon exercise of the rights; - the exercise price; - the aggregate number of rights issued; - whether the rights are transferrable and the date, if any, on and after which the rights may be separately transferred; - the date on which the right to exercise the rights will commence, and the date on which the right to exercise the rights will expire; - the method by which holders of rights will be entitled to exercise; - the conditions to the completion of the offering, if any; - the withdrawal, termination and cancellation rights, if any; - whether there are any backstop or standby purchaser or purchasers and the terms of their commitment, if any; - whether stockholders are entitled to oversubscription rights, if any; - any applicable material U.S. federal income tax considerations; and - any other terms of the rights, including terms, procedures and limitations relating to the distribution, exchange and exercise of the rights, as applicable.